 The oneM2M system shall support real time data transmission for moving object to have enough time to react to the received information.

-The oneM2M system shall verify geographical location information from moving objects regardless of information accuracy.
+The oneM2M system shall be able to verify geographical location information from moving objects regardless of information accuracy.

-The oneM2M system shall verify time synchronization among multiple sources that provide inputs for a single output.
+The oneM2M system shall be able to verify time synchronization among multiple sources that provide inputs for a single output.

-The oneM2M system shall be able to guarantee network stability and reliability for applications that are related to safety
+The oneM2M system shall be able to guarantee network stability and reliability for applications that can have safety impact.

-The oneM2M system shall apply high-level security (prevention from malicious hacker) for applications that are related to safety.
+The oneM2M system shall apply high-level security (e.g . protection from malicious hacker) for applications that can have safety impact.

-The oneM2M system shall provide privacy protection mechanism at the central server.
+The oneM2M system shall provide privacy protection mechanisms..

 7 Overview of Potential Requirements